 Transcripts for all undergraduate and graduate degrees and degrees in progress are required.
 Please submit your transcripts under Optional Documents.

-Temporary Lecturer provides a quality learning experience for students.
-Performs instruction-related duties and responsibilities in a timely manner and in accordance with the mission, policies and procedures of the college.
-The relationship of the Lecturer faculty member to the student is one of teacher and facilitator of learning.
-Teaching and departmental responsibilities expected.
+Note: Adjunct positions at UCO are part-time teaching positions.
+This posting is to create a pool of interested applicants from which the Department may draw as sections become open at any point in the current academic year.
+This posting may or may not result in the hiring of adjuncts.
+Adjunct Faculty - provides a quality learning experience for students on a semester basis.
+Adjunct faculty reports to a dean or chair and performs instruction-related duties and responsibilities in a timely manner and in accordance with the mission, policies and procedures of the college.
+The relationship of the adjunct faculty member to the student is one of teacher and facilitator of learning.

-An earned Master's degree awarded by a regionally accredited or internationally recognized institution in the field specified in the position announcement (exceptions require Academic Affairs approval).
+Possesses at least a master's degree in the field specified in the position announcement (exceptions require Academic Affairs approval).
 Possesses excellent communication, problem-solving, and organizational skills.

 Master's Degree in Engineering, Physics, or a related field is required.
 Doctorate and higher-education teaching experience are preferred.